 Anyone who is concerned about having a positive drug test should avoid consuming CBD oil, including Dixie Botanicals® CBD hemp oil products.
 If you’re in the United States Military, a first responder, or a competitive athlete that’s subject to strict drug testing, we recommend that you do not ingest CBD oil before talking with your healthcare, employer, or drug screening company.

-Looking for a THC-Free CBD Product?
+Looking for a CBD Product with Non-Detectable THC?

 CBD Isolate can be dabbed as is, mixed with other extracts, or added to vape juice or e-liquid for a CBD-infused vaping experience.
 Since the CBD has already been decarboxylated (heated to be activated), the CBD Isolate can also be mixed into your favorite foods or beverages.
 Pressed for time?
 Add a bit under your tongue for quick absorption.

-Because the CBD Isolate contains no THC, it has become a popular CBD supplement among competitive athletes, first responders, and any other people who do not want trace levels of THC to show up in their system.
+Because the CBD Isolate contains no THC, it has become a popular CBD product among competitive athletes, first responders, and any other people who do not want trace levels of THC to show up in their system.